Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-4. Display all the post on a single page.
+4. Display all the posts on a single page.

 Hint:

-- We can use **map** to iterate over the elements
+- We can use the **map** to iterate over the elements
 - Display the "title" of each post in the UI

 ## Activity 4 - Working on the logic

-After we fecth the API we get around 100 posts.
+After we fetch the API we get around 100 posts.
 We now need to work on login so that we will have only 10 posts at a time.

-1. Use a JavaScript method to get only first 10 post at a time.
+1. Use a JavaScript method to get only the first 10 posts at a time.

 You can try using your own logic to get post number 1-10 from the result.

 Hint:

-- You can create a custom method or make use of inbuilt methods such as filter, reduce, slice to get 10 posts at a time.
+- You can create a custom method or make use of inbuilt methods such as filter, reduce, and slice to get 10 posts at a time.

 <details>
 <summary>Solution</summary>